akshay23sept/Aero-prop/README.md

 This work has been carried out as a part of master's thesis for a period of six months from March 2019 to September 2019 in the Department of Aerodynamics and Propulsion at [ISAE-SUPAERO Toulouse, France](https://www.isae-supaero.fr/fr/recherche/departements/aerodynamique-propulsion/daep/).

 ## Introduction
 High incidence angle influences the aerodynamic efforts of rotors which are very important to precisely estimate the performance of vertical take-off and landing aircraft.
 This research work presents the use of Unsteady Reynolds averaged Navier Stokes (URANS) to analyze the rotors at high incidence angles. <code>Spalart-Allmaras></code> turbulence model was used after comparison with other commonly used RANS models for instance K-ω SST and K-ε realizable models.
+In the simulation incidence angle were varied from 0° to 90° and the results were compared with the experimental data to validate the computation.